 Our government is not only putting additional funding into homelessness initiatives, but we will contribute additional funding to help police deal with serious street crime, gang and organized crime prosecutions.

-Over the next number of months, in collaboration with frontline officers, other levels of government and key stakeholders, my government will continue to strive toward providing a greater sense of safety whether you are going downtown to work, to sporting events or on a family outing.
+Over the next number of months, in collaboration with front-line officers, other levels of government and key stakeholders, my government will continue to strive toward providing a greater sense of safety, whether you are going downtown to work, to sporting events or to a family outing.

-We recently announced more than \$3.2 million to invest in intensive bail supervision and high-risk warrant units to ensure the most violent criminals do not remain on our streets.

-They will be properly monitored upon release to decrease the instance of repeat offence.
+We recently announced that-more than \$3.2 million to invest in an intensive bail supervision and high-risk warrant units to ensure the most violent criminals do not remain on the streets.
+This will be properly monitored upon release to decrease the instance of repeat offence.
 This will help us find and apprehend the most violent criminals responsible for committing the most heinous crimes in our communities.

 The Downtown Community Safety Partnership is making strides in creating a safer city centre.
-Earlier this month, we extended funding to the DCSP with a \$3.6 million grant.
+Earlier this month, we extended funding to the D-C-P-S-P with a \$3.6-million grant.